Kishan101101/BMI_Calculater/README.md

-# It is a bsic HTML,CSS,JS base BMI(body mass index) Calculater
+# It is a bsic HTML,CSS,JS based BMI(body mass index) Calculater